ionic-team/stencil-site/src/docs/components/methods.md

   return Promise.resolve(42);
 }

-// VALID: even it returns nothing, it needs to be async
+// VALID: even if it returns nothing, it needs to be async
 @Method()
 async myMethod3() {
   console.log(42);